e10v/dunning-kruger/README.md

 # Random number simulation of the Dunning and Kruger experiments

+## Overview

-The Dunning–Kruger effect is a cognitive bias wherein people with limited competence in a particular domain overestimate their abilities.
-It turns out that the Dunning and Kruger experiments do not prove that the effect is real.
-This app illustrates this using a random number simulation.
-The data generation process doesn't imply that "incompetent" participants overestimate their abilities.
-See more details in my blog post [Debunking the Dunning–Kruger effect with random number simulation](https://e10v.me/debunking-dunning-kruger-effect/).
+The Dunning–Kruger effect suggests that people with low competence in a domain often overestimate their abilities.
+But do the foundational experiments truly confirm this effect?
+This app offers a random number simulation challenging those original findings.
+For a deep dive into the topic, check out my blog post [Debunking the Dunning–Kruger effect with random number simulation](https://e10v.me/debunking-dunning-kruger-effect/).

-The app is available in the Streamlit Community Cloud: https://dunning-kruger.streamlit.app

-To install and run it locally, follow these steps:
+## Try the live demo

+Experience the simulation firsthand.
+Visit the app hosted on Streamlit Community Cloud: [Random number simulation of the Dunning and Kruger experiments](https://dunning-kruger.streamlit.app).

+## Try it locally

 0. Install [PDM](https://pdm.fming.dev/latest/#installation).